 Websites have privacy policies for several reasons, including compliance with various data privacy regulations, such as GDPR in the European Union, Canada’s PIPEDA, the Australian Privacy Act, California CCPA, and more.
 Additionally, privacy policies help foster customer trust, increase credibility, and inform consumers of privacy practices.

-A privacy policy discloses an organization’s data practices, such as the categories of data collected and their sources, specific purposes of processing, user rights, privacy practices, etc. On the other hand, a cookie policy provides information about the cookies used on a website.
+A privacy policy discloses an organization’s data practices, such as the categories of data collected and their sources, specific purposes of processing, user rights, privacy practices, etc.

 The purpose of a privacy policy is to inform users about how their personal data will be handled by an organization, their rights and how these rights can be exercised.